microsoft/fast/packages/web-components/fast-foundation/src/virtual-list/virtual-list.spec.md

 ## Overview

 The `virtual-list` component enables authors to display an array of data objects as a horizontal or vertical list.
-Authors will specify a `viewTemplate` that each object will be bound to for rendering.
+Authors can specify the templates to use to generate items as well as the template used to render the item contents allowing a high degree of customization and optimization possibilities

 Additionally, the component is able to render only the elements in or near a 'viewport' element that the author can specify.
 This virtualization capability enables the component to display large collections of data effectively.